-Calvin Schroeder and his friends walked back through the woods laughing about their little adventure.
-They were thick, hearty men and could attribute their weight to all the beer, steaks and fried food they ate.
-Exercise for them was hopping in and out of their boats or climbing the bleachers at a high school football game.
-They all wore flannel, jeans, work boots and ball caps on their head.
-Their hats were embroidered with a brand of tractor they liked or the number of their favorite NASCAR driver.
+Calvin Schroeder and his friends walked through the woods laughing about their little adventure.
+The thick, hearty men owed their girth to the beer, steaks and fried foods they regularly consumed.
+They exercised by hopping in and out of their boats or climbing the bleachers at a high school football game.
+They all wore flannel, jeans, work boots and ball caps on their head embroidered with a brand of tractor they liked or the number of their favorite NASCAR driver.

-Barnaby, not built like his father was shorter and leaner.
-Though less athletic and coordinated than Barnaby, his father considered his son to be scrawny and frail or at least that is what he wanted to believe.
+Levi, not built like his father, had the body of a sprinter, not a shot put thrower.
+Though less athletic and coordinated than Levi, his father considered his son to be scrawny and frail or at least that is what he wanted to believe.

-Behind drinking and fishing, Calvin most favored spending a good deal of his time rationalizing how poorly he treated Barnaby.
-Calvin’s own father had mistreated him and so he in turn treated Barnaby with similar harshness.
+Behind drinking and fishing, Calvin most favored spending a good deal of his time rationalizing how poorly he treated Levi.
+Calvin’s own father had mistreated him and so he in turn treated Levi with similar harshness.
 Calvin knew he acted difficult.
-At times he even admitted to himself he treated Barnaby cruelly.
-As Barnaby grew older however and continued to succeed, his father rationalized that his manner of upbringing must not be flawed and so he continued down the same path.
+At times he even admitted to himself he treated Levi cruelly.
+As Levi grew older however and continued to succeed, his father rationalized that his manner of upbringing must not be so flawed and so he stayed the course.
 He passed the point of no return.
-He could never admit he had made mistakes with Barnaby or that he could have done better.
-Any attempt to warm his ways and improve their relationship might be interpreted as an admission of guilt and he was too stubborn to bow and make amends for any injustice he had ever inflicted on his son.
-Therefore he continued treading like an arrogant dictator down the same cold path and provided for Barnaby the minimum necessities.
+He could never admit he had made mistakes with Levi or that he could have done better.
+Any attempt to warm his ways and improve their relationship might be interpreted as an admission of guilt and he suffered too much from obstinance to bow and make amends for injustices he had inflicted on his son.
+Therefore, he continued treading like an arrogant dictator down the same cold path and provided for Levi the minimum necessities.

-Did he need to go out of his way on such evenings to torment Barnaby?
-No, but it impressed his friends and provided amusement for them as they thought they were having some good-natured fun with Barnaby.
+Did he need to go out of his way on such evenings to torment Levi?
+No, but it impressed his friends and provided amusement for them as they thought they were having some good-natured fun with Levi.
 They didn’t understand the true animosity Calvin felt for his son.

 Calvin wrestled with his conscience as they walked.
-If he hated Barnaby so much, why couldn’t he at least leave him be and why did he have to hate him in the first place?
+If he hated Levi so much, why couldn’t he at least leave him be and why did he have to hate him in the first place?
 Because he loves his mother and wants to be with her.
-Barnaby screamed for her the day Calvin threw her out and so Calvin sought to purge him of his “momma boy” ways but it didn’t work.
-The moment Barnaby turned eighteen, Calvin returned to an empty home and a note.
+Levi screamed for her the day Calvin threw her out and so Calvin sought to purge him of his “momma boy” ways but it didn’t work.
+The moment Levi turned eighteen, Calvin returned to an empty home and a note.

-Barnaby had packed up the things he bought, and left with the car he purchased.
+Levi had packed the things he bought, and left with the car he purchased.
 Everything else to which Calvin may have contributed remained.
-Calvin had no sense or warning of Barnaby’s plans to leave.
+Calvin had no sense or warning of Levi’s plans to leave.
 He stood in the empty room with a confounded expression!

 Anger accompanied the humiliation of having his own son run out on him.
-He would have to explain to his friends why Barnaby had bolted.
-He would have to craft a lie so the neighbors and community didn’t conclude he really was the terrible man they speculated he might be.
+He had to explain to his friends why Levi bolted.
+He had to craft a lie so the neighbors and community didn’t conclude he terrorized Levi as they speculated.
 College provided a simple enough answer.
-He would tell them Barnaby had gone away to school.
-That wasn’t what happened though.
-Barnaby ran away to mommy, the woman who sought to betray him; sought to betray his secret.
+He told them Levi left for school.
+He hadn’t of course.
+Levi ran to mommy, the woman who sought to betray him; sought to betray his secret.

-Calvin hated his ex-wife and hated as much how Barnaby took after her.
-Deep down Calvin wanted to sour Barnaby as his father had soured him.
-Make Barnaby hard and bitter so his mother would not recognize him as the sweet child she left behind.
+Calvin hated his ex-wife and hated as much how Levi took after her.
+Deep down Calvin wanted to sour Levi as his father had soured him.
+Make Levi hard and bitter so his mother would not recognize him as the sweet child she left behind.
 She would not welcome him back if he were as corrupted as Calvin.

-He did not succeed though he tried his best.
-He took things from Barnaby, punished him, poked and prodded him and belittled his mother but Barnaby resisted.
+He failed though he tried his best.
+He took things from Levi, punished him, poked and prodded him and belittled his mother but Levi resisted.
 He turned his life over to Christ, caught rides to Sunday school and stayed away all day while Calvin chose to drink.
-Barnaby asked for nothing.
+Levi asked for nothing.
 He did not ask for friends to come over, he made no Christmas lists, wanted no rides to the movie theater and did not ask to see his mother.

-Calvin noticed Barnaby did his best to live independently but every rare instance Barnaby came seeking approval, Calvin seized the opportunity and stomped on him.
-He could not bear to see his son, his ex-wife’s child, succeed where he had not!
+Calvin noticed Levi did his best to live independently but each rare instance Levi came seeking approval, Calvin seized the opportunity and stomped on him.
+He hated to see his son, his ex-wife’s child, succeed where he had not!

-His plan didn’t work and his son while bitter reserved his resentment for him; not to the world or to his mother.
+His plan didn’t work and his son while bitter, reserved his resentment for him; not to the world or to his mother.
 Calvin knew his son would hate him.
-An acceptable sacrifice, but he needed his son also to hate the world as he hated it.
+An acceptable sacrifice, but he wanted his son also to hate the world as he hated it.
 He needed him to be as bitter, angry and resentful.

-Calvin had returned home from his long day of work to see Barnaby’s car missing as usual from the driveway.
-It was his 18th birthday and Calvin had no problem with Barnaby’s absence especially since he had not bothered to buy him a present.
-He grabbed a can of cheap beer from his refrigerator, plopped down in his leather recliner and reached for his cigarettes on the end table.
-With any luck he would pass out before Barnaby got home and he could avoid the disapproving glare.
-Instead he found a note on top of his cigarettes, right where Barnaby knew his dad would find it.
+Calvin had returned home from his long day of work to see Levi’s car missing as usual from the driveway.
+It was Levi’s 18th birthday and Calvin had no problem with Levi’s absence especially since he had not bothered to buy him a present.
+He grabbed a can of cheap beer from his refrigerator, plopped into his leather recliner and reached for his cigarettes on the end table.
+With luck, he would pass out before Levi got home and avoid the disapproving glare.
+Instead he found a note on top of his cigarettes, right where Levi knew his dad would find it.
 Calvin unfolded the note card.

 Calvin balled up the note card and threw it in the fire place.
-He ran to Barnaby’s room but found everything intact.
-The sheets and pillows remained on the bed.
+He ran to Levi’s room but found the sheets and pillows remained on the bed.
 The lamps and furniture were all present.
-All that was missing were his clothes and Barnaby had purchased most of those.
-Barnaby took nothing which Calvin provided and Calvin felt cheated.
-He hungered for an excuse to go after him and take back what was his.
+Levi took only the clothes he purchased.
+He removed nothing Calvin provided and Calvin felt cheated.
+He hungered for an excuse to go after him and take back his belongings.

 Calvin and his two friends jumped the ditch and pulled down the tail gait of the truck they had left parked on the side of the road.
 They opened their cooler and cracked a few icy beers to quench their thirst.

-“Man that tastes good!” one of them exclaimed after he chugged down a quarter of the can.
+“Man, that tastes good!” one of them exclaimed after he chugged a quarter of the can.

 “Yeah, it’s hot out here,” the second man replied.
 He pulled off his John Deere hat and wiped his brow with the cold aluminum.